FlineDev/NewToolTemplate/CONTRIBUTING.md

 # Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/Flinesoft/NewToolTemplate.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Flinesoft/{TOOL_NAME}.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Getting Started

-This section will tell you how you can get started contributing to NewToolTemplate.
+This section will tell you how you can get started contributing to {TOOL_NAME}.

 ### Prerequisites